arx-tools/arx-level-generator/readme.md

 # Arx Fatalis level generator

-A launcher that generates randomized maps for the video game Arx Fatalis
+Generates maps for the video game Arx Fatalis and Arx Libertatis

 ## Known issues with the stack so far